m1820/atd/README.md

 7. Open terminal navegate to the "vagrant" folder you created under "Documents"
 8. Run the following command
     - vagrant up
+    This will do the following:
-    (This will run the vagrant config file you copied to the vagrant folder and create the first 3 virtual machines)
+        - Run the vagrant config file you copied to the vagrant folder
+        - Create the first 3 virtual machines (Ansible Tower, 2 CentOS servers)
+        - Run through the server_access.yml file which will configure access to the VMS using ssh keypairs